 Yoga is incredible for helping to gain flexibility and mobility.
 It is also a proven method of stress reduction.
 While Yoga is known to be used for stretching and mindfulness, it is also a great full body workout that will strengthen your core and help you to build long lean muscles.

-- Megan (Restorative) – Mondays at 7 pm
+- Amanda (Gentle Flow) – Mondays at 7 pm

 - Randy (Vinyasa) – Tuesdays at 7 pm

-- Raymond (Vinyasa) – Wednesdays at 6 pm
+- Beth (Flow & Restore) – Wednesdays at 7 pm

-- Katie (Gentle Flow) – Thursdays at 7 pm
+- Amanda (Gentle Flow) – Thursdays at 7 pm

-- Raymond (Vinyasa) – Saturdays at 9 am
+- Hannelore (Vinyasa) – Saturdays at 9 am

 - Beth (Beginner) – Sundays at 10 am

 Vinyasa yoga offers a variety of postures and no two classes are ever alike.
 This is a style of yoga characterized by stringing postures together so that you move seamlessly from one to another using breath.
 Commonly referred to as ‘flow’ yoga, it is sometimes confused with ‘power’ yoga.